 - “Hard skills” of media production aspects provide hands-on training for technical skills used in media production.

-- Research skills, as students work as curators who analyze raw data in the form of images, and learn how to consider accounts from their conversation partners as qualitative data.
+- Research skills, as students work as curators who analyze primary and secondary sources, and learn how to learn from their conversation partners as informants.

 The theoretic framework we embrace approaches learning with the premise that there are different forms of knowledge and a spectrum of how information is processed.
 Students will enter conversations with different experiential backgrounds and various levels of ability to integrate information which contradicts their worldview.
 Students with very limited histories of interaction across socio-cultural differences will be stem from a more ethnocentric, often chauvinist, framework of understanding.
 At the same time, many participants will likely have a perspective that negates differences, and insists on universals of human experience.
 Conversations are therefore organized around these different levels of ability to grapple with “difficult knowledge” (Britzman,1998).
 To make the organization more manageable, we outline three major stages of conversation.
 The stages of learning are grounded in theories on intercultural awareness development, cross-cultural communication, online global education and engaged pedagogy.